chaudharirohit2810/Tree_Command/README.md

 ### Options that are implemented :

 -a : All files are printed.
 By default, tree does not print hidden files.

 -d : List directories only.
---ignore-case : If a match pattern is specified by the -P or -I option, this will cause the pattern to match without regards to the case of each letter.

 –filelimit # : Do not descend directories that contain more than # entries.

 -o file name : Send output to file name.

 -u : Print the username, or UID # if no username is available, of the file.

 -s : Print the size of each file along with the name.

 -t : Sort the output by last modification time instead of alphabetically.

 -r : Sort the output in reverse alphabetic order.

 -J : Turn on JSON output.
 Outputs the directory tree as an JSON formatted array.